AlchlcDvl/TownOfUsReworked/README.md

 **Attack**: Basic

-The Betrayer is a simple killer, who appears after a turned [Traitor](#traitor)/[Fanatic](#fanatic) was the only member of their new faction remaning.
+The Betrayer is a simple killer, who appears after a turned [Traitor](#traitor)/[Fanatic](#fanatic) was the only member of their new faction remaining.
 This role does not spawn directly.

 ## Bounty Hunter